nnikandros/es-cli/README.md

 1. index.
 Has further subcommands:

    - create
    - delete
    - list
-    - clone

 2. count
-3. cluster
+3. info
 4. search
+5. migrate

 ### Usage of Subcommands and Examples of flags